Table Of Contents

 The Report Context

-- The Industrial and Technological Benefits (ITB) Policy requires companies that are awarded defence and Canadian Coast Guard procurements to undertake market-driven business activity in Canada equal to the value of the contracts they have won
+The Industrial and Technological Benefits (ITB) Policy contractually requires companies awarded defence and security procurement contracts to undertake industrial activity in Canada equal to the value of the contracts they have won.

 - Supports long-term growth and sustainability of Canada’s defence industry